bananana/dotfiles/README.md

 Clone the repo and setup the dotfiles directory:

-    cd
+    cd ~
     git clone https://github.com/bananana/dotifles
     mv dotfiles/ .dotfiles/
     cd .dotfiles

-To manage the dotfiles use the builtin `dotfiler.sh` script:
+To manage the dotfiles use the included `dotfiler.sh` script.
+Technically you can use [GNU Stow](https://www.gnu.org/software/stow/) instead, but I find it lacking and not available on certain platforms.
+Below is the `dotfiler.sh` help message:
 ```
      _       _    __ _ _
   __| | ___ | |_ / _(_| | ___ _ __